Gutfeld!

-Gutfeld! is an American conservative news and political satire talk show on Fox News Channel, weekdays at 10:00 p.m.
-ET, presented by Greg Gutfeld.
-The show debuted on May 31, 2015, as The Greg Gutfeld Show with Greg Gutfeld as host and Kat Timpf and Joanne Nosuchinsky as panelists.
-After Nosuchinsky left the show in 2016 to pursue an acting career, Tyrus joined as a regular panelist.

-Since early 2016, Gutfeld! has been taped in front of a live studio audience and features a combination of political satire, comedy, and discussion regarding current events.
-It airs new episodes weeknights during primetime at 10:00 p.m.
+Gutfeld! is an American television prime time talk show starring Greg Gutfeld, airing weeknights on Fox News Channel at 10:00 p.m.
 ET.
+After the weekend edition ended, the current format premiered on April 5, 2021.
+Originally broadcast during late-night, it moved an hour earlier in July 2023.

+The show debuted on May 31, 2015, as The Greg Gutfeld Show, with Gutfeld as host and Kat Timpf along with Joanne Nosuchinsky as regular panelists.
+After Nosuchinsky left the show in 2016, Tyrus joined the cast.
+While considered a conservative program, Gutfeld and Timpf are libertarian, with bipartisan guests often appearing.

-From 2007 to 2015, Gutfeld hosted a similar late-night show on Fox News called Red Eye.
+Since early 2016, Gutfeld! has been taped in front of a live studio audience, and features a combination of political satire, news comedy and discussion regarding current events.
+From 2007 to 2015, Gutfeld hosted a similar late-night talk show on Fox News called Red Eye.